“Let me not to the marriage of true minds

 I never writ, nor no man ever loved.“

 The Sonnet has been beautifully interpreted in “Ilium” by Dan Simmons.
-A character of Simmons by the name Mahnmut who is a resident of Mars is a Shakespheare scholar and he tries to intepret the true meaning of this Sonnet by the great playwright.
+A character of Simmons by the name Mahnmut who is a resident of Mars is a Shakespeare scholar and he tries to interpret the true meaning of this Sonnet by the great playwright.

 Here is an excerpt: